AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 1. The workspace header, which contains the name of the artifact currently being worked on and the artifact menu bar (3).
 This header will be present across all workspace tabs (4).
 2. Pencil button opens a modal to edit the artifact name and version.
 For more details, see section 2.2 Edit Artifact modal.
 3. The workspace menu bar, which allows the user to perform actions on the entire artifact.
   a.
 Clicking "Download CQL" will generate the CQL files for the current artifact and will download the result onto their computer inside a zip file.
-The zip file will contain a fold with the artifact's CQL code, as well as any necessary dependencies.
+The zip file will contain a folder with the artifact's CQL code, as well as any necessary dependencies.
 It will also contain the corresponding ELM files for all CQL files.
   b.
 Clicking "Save" will save all changes made to the artifact.
 4. The workspace tabs, which divide the workspace into workflow sections for building an artifact.
 This helps keep sections of the artifact organized for the user (more on each tab below in sections 3.7-3.12).